Loading lesson…

 The big idea: AI is a journal that talks back.
 It's not a therapist.
 The most important mental health tool you have is a list of real humans you can reach when it gets hard.

-What is the core idea behind "AI For Mental Health Support — What's Safe"?
+What is the main idea of "AI For Mental Health Support — What's Safe"?

-Which best describes the scope of "AI For Mental Health Support — What's Safe"?
+Which action would help you apply "AI For Mental Health Support — What's Safe" responsibly?